Aryanzutshi/NeoXHackathon/README.md

 The contract also implements a fallback function to prevent accidental Ether transfers, reinforcing security by ensuring that all Ether deposits are correctly logged.
 Furthermore, users can make and fill trading orders for token swaps, with a built-in fee mechanism that directs a small percentage of each trade to a designated fee account.

-In addition to these core functions, the contract emphasizes leveraging blockchain technology to streamline decentralized trading, promoting the ease of use and security that blockchain offers.
-This smart contract embodies a scalable solution for decentralized finance (DeFi) applications, making blockchain transactions more accessible and efficient for users.

 ## Features